nvas222/LeetcodeGit/README.md

 - **Testing**: Writing comprehensive unit tests
 - **Documentation**: Clear explanations of approach and complexity

+## 🎓 Learning Tutorials

+### How to Use This Repository for Learning

+1. **Step-by-Step Problem Solving**:
+   - Each solution includes detailed comments explaining the thought process
+   - Solutions are structured to show problem decomposition and approach selection
+   - Follow the commit history to see how solutions evolve

+2. **Learn by Example**:
+   - Study the solution patterns for common algorithm techniques
+   - Compare different approaches for the same problem (when available)
+   - Understand tradeoffs between time and space complexity

+3. **Weekly Learning Path**:
+   - **Week 1**: Array and String problems (e.g., Two Sum)
+   - **Week 2**: Hash Maps and Sets
+   - **Week 3**: Linked Lists and Stacks
+   - **Week 4**: Trees and Graphs
+   - **Week 5**: Dynamic Programming basics

+### Tutorial Sessions

+Check the [Discussions](https://github.com/nvas222/LeetcodeGit/discussions) tab for:
+- Weekly problem walkthroughs
+- Interview preparation tips
+- Algorithm pattern explanations
+- Video tutorials (coming soon)

 ## 🤝 Contributing

 This is a personal learning repository, but feel free to:
 - Suggest improvements or optimizations
 - Report bugs or issues
 - Share alternative solution approaches
+- Add your own solution approaches to existing problems

 ## 📝 License